somenathghosh/Ghobot/README.md

 <a href="https://dev.ghost.org/lts"><img src="https://cloud.githubusercontent.com/assets/120485/18661856/0930282e-7f18-11e6-948a-00546393fd93.png" alt="Warning: Major release in progress.
 Expect things to be broken in master." /></a>

-The project is maintained by **Somenath Ghosh**, along with an amazing colleague Brandon Rodenmayer
+The project is maintained by **Somenath Ghosh**, along with an amazing colleague Brandon Rodenmayer.

 &nbsp;